The Swimmer (1968 film): Plot

-He is challenged by a middle-aged woman for using her pool uninvited.
-She is highly critical of the way in which he had not supported or visited her son whist he was very ill.
-When Ned implies that the son recovered anyway, the subject is left hanging giving the impression that the son's illness led to his death.

 Ned fails to make more than a superficial connection with the people he meets, being obsessed with his journey, and becoming increasingly out of touch with reality.
 The neighborhood consists of judgmental, well-heeled people intent on one-upmanship, and Ned is confused by hints that his life might not be as untroubled as he believes.

-Ned walks into another party where the hostess calls him a "party crasher".
+Ned walks into another party where the hostess Grace Biswanger calls him a "gate crasher".
 He encounters a bubbly girl named Joan, who does not know him.
 Ned asks her to join him, and Joan is intrigued until his speech becomes more fantastical.
 A friend leads her away from him.
 Ned jumps into the pool, making a big splash which grabs the attention of the guests.
 When he emerges from the water, he notices a hot dog cart that used to be his.
-Ned gets into a spat with the homeowner, who claims to have bought it at a white elephant sale.
+Ned gets into a spat with the homeowners Grace and her husband Henry, who claims to have bought it at a white elephant sale.

 Ned shows up at the backyard pool of Shirley Abbott, a stage actress with whom he had an affair several years earlier.
 His warm memories of their time together contrast with her own experience of being "the other woman".
 Unable to reconcile his feelings with the pain he caused, Ned wades into the deep end of the pool.

 Ned trudges barefoot alongside a busy highway, then reaches a crowded public swimming pool.
 After being treated demeaningly by the gatekeeper, he encounters a group of local shop owners who derisively ask him "How do you like our water?"
 They indicate surprise at his appearance at such a plebeian location and ask him when he will settle his unpaid bills.
-When some of them make vicious comments about his wife's snobbish tastes and his out-of-control daughters' recent troubles with the law, Ned flees.
+When some of them make vicious comments about his wife Lucinda's snobbish tastes and his out-of-control daughters Ellen and Aggie's recent troubles with the law, Ned flees.

 The skies darken and rain begins falling.
 Amid a downpour at sunset, a shivering, limping Ned staggers home; the tennis court where his daughters were supposedly playing is in disrepair, and his house is locked and deserted, with several windows broken.
-Anguished, Ned repeatedly tries to open the door, before slumping to the ground in the doorway.
+Anguished, Ned repeatedly tries to open the door, before huddling down in the doorway in the rainstorm.